Star Schema Design for Power BI

 Design optimal star schema data models for Power BI.
 Fact tables, dimensions, relationships, and normalization patterns for fast, accurate analytics.

-Star schema is the foundational data modeling pattern for Power BI, and for good reason: the VertiPaq storage engine is specifically optimized for dimensional models.
+Star schema is the foundational data modeling pattern for Power BI—it delivers the fastest query performance, best compression ratios, and most intuitive user experience because the VertiPaq storage engine is specifically optimized for dimensional models.
 When your data model follows star schema conventions—narrow fact tables surrounded by denormalized dimension tables connected through integer surrogate keys—Power BI achieves maximum compression ratios, fastest query performance, and the most intuitive user experience.
 Organizations that skip proper star schema design inevitably encounter slow reports, incorrect calculations, ambiguous relationships, and frustrated business users who cannot find the data they need.
+In my 25+ years of building enterprise analytics solutions, I have never seen a high-performing Power BI deployment that did not follow star schema principles.
+Our Power BI consulting team designs data models for Fortune 500 clients where getting the schema right is the difference between a 2-second and a 30-second report.

 Why Star Schema Matters for Power BI